satukon/SatusWeatherApp/README.md

 **Backend**
 - Figure out a dynamic approach to get the weather parameters (temperature, rain, windspeed...) from Open Meteo's API

+**Overall**
+- Go beyond being a weather app and become a sports app.
+Make it possible to track activities and to build charts about user's monthly/yearly activity based on that data.
+It could also be interesting to see how weather affects user's activity: are they more active on good weather?

 ## Prerequisites
 - npm, Node.js and Python3 installed